jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     This will return the contents of the specified entry box.
     NB. *numericEntries* always return a float.

+* `.getAllEntries()`
+    This will return the contents of all entries in the app, as a dictionary.
+    NB. *numericEntries* always return a float.

 ##Button
 ____
 A clickable button, that will call a function.